Jason Reynolds Says All 'Young People of Color' Need Attention and Not Just the Kids Who Are 'Convenient for You to Love'

 Importantly, Reynolds added that he doesn’t want people to only focus on young people of color that are “convenient for you to love.”

-“Not just the ones who are on a college track, not just the ones who are interning in your programs, not just the ones that ya’ll feel safe around,” Reynolds said “But the ones who are complex, challenging, the young men and women who are locked in juvenile detention centers.”
+“Not just the ones who are on a college track, not just the ones who are interning in your programs, not just the ones that ya’ll feel safe around,” Reynolds said.
+“But the ones who are complex, challenging, the young men and women who are locked in juvenile detention centers.”

 Reynolds is among the honorees for the list, his most recent book, Look Both Ways, is a finalist for a National Book Award.
 His upcoming book is an adaptation of Ibram X. Kendi’s Stamped from the Beginning.